scotow/goxy/README.md

 # goxy - A TCP tunnel over HTTP

-### ⚠️ This project was made for an university (TIIR - Lille) coursework and should not be considered has a serious project, nor used for production. ⚠️
+### ⚠️ This project was made for an university (TIIR - Lille) coursework and should not be considered has a serious project, nor used for production.
+Some features may not be implemented too. ⚠️

 ## Bonus Features